nibtr/1brc-rs/README.md

 Although the rule states that no external dependencies are allowed, I think `libc` is at least a minimum dependency since std also uses it.
-Because of this, currently from the `mmap` onward, my implementation only supports unix-like system.
+Because of this, currently from `v7` onward, my implementation only supports unix-like system.

-To run the code, first ensure all rust toolchains are installed on your machine.
+To run the code, first ensure Rust is installed on your machine.
 Then compile in release mode.

 ```bash
 cargo b --release